-The University of Groningen Language Centre will offer new training courses for professionals in Business English and Business Dutch as of October 2019.
+The University of Groningen Language Centre will offer new training courses for University of Groningen staff members and other professionals in English and Dutch as of October 2019.
 Both a speaking course and a writing course in Business English will be taught as well as a course in Business Dutch, intended for non-native speakers of Dutch.
 Through these training courses, the Language Centre aims to support professionals in realizing their ambitions in an international setting.

 Getting your language skills up to a professional level is a must in order to successfully navigate the international market.
 The Language Centre is a one-stop shop for training courses in various languages as well as intercultural competences and has distinguished itself as a market leader.
-Head of the Language Centre’s English Section, Berna de Boer, says: “There’s an increasing demand from the business sector for specific language courses for professionals.
-That’s why we’ve decided to provide business communication training courses in English and Dutch, in addition to the various courses in 14 languages that we already have on offer.
-Each business setting is different: effectively writing policy documents requires a different skill set than successfully negotiating with a native speaker of English.
+Head of the Language Centre’s English Section, Berna de Boer, says: “There’s an increasing demand within the University for specific language courses for professionals.
+That’s why we’ve decided to provide communication training courses in English and Dutch for professionals, in addition to the various courses in 14 languages that we already have on offer.
+Each professional setting is different: effectively writing policy documents requires a different skill set than successfully negotiating with a native speaker of English.
 Our training courses for professionals aim to help them to realize their goals in the workplace, with better language skills and more confidence.”

 Business English – speaking courses